A to Z of Expatriate Mortgages

 …….
 Mortgage Credit Directive.

-monitoring systems for residential mortgages, where borrowers are paid in a
+expensive monitoring systems for residential mortgages, where borrowers are paid

 N. Nationwide Building Society